ansha001/iris/examples/README.md

 ### CSV Configuration Format

 **Note:** Only examples 20 and 21 support loading multiple configurations from a CSV file using the `--csv` argument.
-Example 17 does **not** support CSV configuration files.

 **Example 20 CSV format:**
 ```csv